rbowen/presentations/plan_to_fork/slides.md

 ![slowly](images/slowly.jpg)

+???

-### Preventing a Fork: Slow Contributions
+### Slow Contributions

 Having your work be ignored can be very demoralizing.

 - Encourage your team to review and triage others’ PRs.
 Recommend setting aside a specific time each day or week to review open issues or PRs.
-- Champion a culture of fast, thoughtful review.
-Thank people, publicly, when they review something.
+- Thank people, publicly, when they review something.
     (This can usually be automated, but a human touch is important.)

 ---